PixarAnimationStudios/OpenSubdiv/documentation/subdivision_surfaces.rst

-Face-varying data can follow the same interpolation behavior as vertex data, or it can be constrained to interpolate linearly around selective features from corners, boundaries to the entire interior of the mesh.
+Face-varying data can follow the same interpolation behavior as vertex data, or it can be constrained to interpolate linearly around selective features from corners, boundaries, or the entire interior of the mesh.

 The following rules can be applied to face-varying data interpolation: